 Organized by: Smithsonian Cultural Rescue Initiative (SCRI) and FEMA’s Office of Environmental Planning & Historic Preservation (OEHP), co-sponsors of the Heritage Emergency National Task Force (HENTF)

-With funding from The Andrew W. Mellon Foundation and the National Endowment for the Humanities, HENTF has created this training opportunity for U.S.–based professionals to gain skills and experience in disaster response for cultural heritage.
+With funding from The Andrew W. Mellon Foundation, the National Endowment for the Humanities, and Bank of America, HENTF has created this training opportunity for U.S.–based professionals to gain skills and experience in disaster response for cultural heritage.
 HEART combines the important principles of the internationally recognized FAC training model with context-specific information for a U.S. audience.
 The goals are to improve U.S. disaster response at the institutional level, strengthen existing networks, and connect participants to the wider international “First Aider” network of people trained to document and protect cultural heritage in times of crisis.
 Participants will learn to be proactive yet sensitive to human needs, respectful of local context, and, after completing their training, ready to support measures to protect cultural heritage in their own communities.

 Looking for other training content?
 Check out our Resources page for manuals, guides, and content that we use in our programs.

 Heritage Emergency and Response Training (HEART) 2019 Call for Applications